7 Gorgeous, No-Heat Hairstyles for When It’s Too Dang Hot Outside

 This style works best with short hair, especially if you have a curly or wavy texture.
 It keeps the hair off the neck and allows fresh air to breeze through.
 “The shape, which I always side part, is trendy with a sophisticated edge,” says Vernon Francois, a celebrity hair stylist who’s worked with the likes of Kerry Washington, Lupita Nyong’o, and Solange Knowles.

 How to: Cleanse and condition the hair with a sulfate-free shampoo to reduce build-up and give the hair a freer look and feel.
 Next, create volume and shape with a little styling foam (his favorite is from Aveda).
 Next, use a diffuser on medium-to-low heat to give the hair a short blast.
 “This look is effortlessly stylish for all occasions, whether you’re grabbing coffee with a friend or heading out for date night,” Francois says.
-Check out these other ways to air-dry your hair so it still looks awesome.

 The fishtail is one of those braids that looks incredibly complicated when, in fact, it’s super easy once you know the moves.
 “It’s great for all occasions—from a night out to a friend’s wedding—and is a great alternative to overdoing it on dry shampoo if you’re trying to hide dirty hair,” says Katherine James, stylist at Tarro Beauty + Art in Bloomfield Hills, Michigan.